marciof/Eon/specification/specification.md

 ## Function

-An immutable sequence composed of a function (body) followed by zero or more values as the arguments.
+A function is an immutable sequence composed of a function (body) followed by zero or more values as the arguments.
 This sequence associates consecutive positive integer keys in ascending order with positional arguments, including any keyword arguments as well.

 Calling a function creates a new [bindings](#bindings) map from the [deferred](#defer) function call itself, [prototypically](#prototype) inherited from the current bindings in scope, and then [evaluates](#evaluate) the function body using the new bindings returning the result.
 Calling an empty function returns itself.